abdilahrf/abdilahrf.github.io/_posts/2021-03-15-writeup-nahamcon-21-web-challs.md

 The website is simple, only expecting a name and reflecting the name back.

-Back of my mind i was just thinking about that hidden LFR on express js which was quite new released by CaptainFreak.
+Back of my mind i was just thinking about that hidden LFR on express js which was quite new released by CaptainFreak, if you wanted to know more about how this could happen please check this blog post [The-Secret-Parameter-LFR-and-Potential-RCE-in-NodeJS-Apps](https://blog.shoebpatel.com/2021/01/23/The-Secret-Parameter-LFR-and-Potential-RCE-in-NodeJS-Apps/).

 Trying the LFR flawlessly working, and just read the flag in the root dir after that.